-CC () BY This work is licensed under a Creative Commons Attribution 4.0 International licence.
+This work is licensed under a Creative Commons Attribution 4.0 International licence.
 You are free to re-use the work under that licence, on the condition that you credit the State of Victoria as author.
-The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, the Victorian Government logo and the invironment Land Water and Planning logo.
-To view a copy of the licence, visit creativecommons orn/licenses/by/4.0
+The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, the Victorian Government logo and the Department of Environment, Land, Water and Planning logo.
+To view a copy of the licence, visit creativecommons.org/licenses/by/4.0.